Health and Physical Education

-Physical Education – Courses currently offered in P.E. include General Physical Education, Specialty Basketball, Weight Training and Fitness, Aerobics, and Physical Education Dance.
+Physical Education – Courses currently offered in P.E. include General Physical Education, Specialty Basketball, Weight Training, Advanced Weight Training, Soccer, Dance, and Group Fitness.
 For more information on Blair's Physical Education policies, goals, and program information, please click here (en español).

-There are two health courses in the P.E. curriculum that may be selected as electives, in addition to the two required courses above:
+There is one health course in the P.E. curriculum that may be selected as an elective, in addition to the two required courses above:

 Family Life and Human Development (11th/12th grades; 1/2 credit; Prerequisite: Comprehensive Health Education) – This course is intended to help students gain a greater understanding of human sexuality and obtain accurate information needed for intelligent and responsible decision making.
 Major topics include self-concept, interpersonal relationships, human reproduction, pregnancy prevention, pregnancy and childbirth, sexually transmitted diseases, child maltreatment, aging, family in a cross-cultural setting, and the economics of family life.
 Due to the nature of this course, parental permission is required for students under 18 years of age who enroll.
 The permission for for this class is available here.
 This course does not satisfy the Heath Education graduation requirement.